sot/cheta/doc/fetch_tutorial.rst

 For the purposes here, the important flag is ``subset``.
 As mentioned above, the MAUDE server will not return more than around 100k data values in a single query.
-When a query would return more than this number of values then it automatically subsamples the data to return no more than 100k points.
+When a query would return more than this number of values then the server automatically subsamples the data to return no more than 100k points.
 This is done in a clever way such that it reproduces what a plot of the fully-sampled dataset would look like at screen resolution.
 Nevertheless one should pay attention to the ``subset`` flag, particularly in cases where subsampling could affect analysis results.
 One example is examinine attitude quaternions (``AOATTQT{1,2,3,4}``) where the four values must be taken from the exact same readout frame.

 In order to force the MAUDE server to return full resolution data, the MAUDE data source needs to be configured with the ``allow_subset=False`` flag.
 This will prevent